 The estate never regained its former glory after 1932 although several of the ventures survived for many years.
 Ernest was knighted in 1931 for services to agriculture.
 Ideal Home Dairies at Milborne St.Andrew became the centre of milk production from 1929 onwards.
 Milk was processed, packaged in waxed cartons and distributed throughout the south of England.
 Managed by Martin Debenham, Sir Ernest’s son, Ideal Dairies, later called Bladen Dairies, supplied Cunard and the Home Fleet with milk until it was sold in 1941 to Independent Dairies, later to become Express Dairies.

-The people still alive who worked on the Bladen Estate frequently comment that many “modern” farming practices were tried many years ago on the Bladen Farms and while many of the experiments were probably unsuccessful, the estate in general was many years ahead of its time.
+The people who worked on the Bladen Estate frequently commented that many “modern” farming practices were tried many years ago on the Bladen Farms and while many of the experiments were probably unsuccessful, the estate in general was many years ahead of its time.
 In the application of scientific techniques to agriculture Sir Ernest was undoubtedly one of Britain’s foremost pioneers.
 In one respect trends in agriculture have proved Sir Ernest wrong in his belief that increased production would enable more people to live on the land.
 In fact fewer people work the land than ever before yet production has increased enormously with the application of scientific methods that Sir Ernest pioneered.

 This article only scratches the surface of the many activities that went on during the period of the Bladen Estate up to its eventual disintegration in 1952 on Sir Ernest’s death.
 The legacy of the enterprise is a village with a unique history and a special character imparted to it by the fine buildings put up during the period.
 In this respect Briantspuddle is truly Dorset’s 20th century model village.